-American Studies Graduate Program
+American Studies and Culture Graduate Program

-The American Studies graduate program at WSU was founded in 1962 and is one of the recognized leaders in this field in the Northwest.
+The American Studies and Culture graduate program at WSU was founded in 1962 and is one of the recognized leaders in this field in the Northwest.
 Since its inception, it has continued to offer a rich, rigorous approach to analyzing American society, culture, and history, combining the best intellectual insights from different fields and disciplines.
 As an inter- and transdisciplinary field, American Studies at WSU offers particular strengths in textual analysis, race and race relations, diaspora and nationality, gender and sexuality, popular culture, and linguistics.

 In addition to taking our own American studies courses, students can take graduate courses in other departments across the University and synthesize these into their programs of study.